 Research Activities

-• In winter 2024, the group and their collaborators on the study distributed lead tests as part of the first phase of the study.
+- In early 2024, the group and their collaborators on the study distributed lead tests as part of the first phase of the study.
 They will distribute copper tests during the second phase, and the third phase will roll out PFAS test kits that combine Lucks Laboratory technology with new breakthroughs from the lab of group member William Dichtel.

 Engagement Activities

-• At the 2023 Foreign Policy Climate Summit, Young discussed the Making Water Insecurity Visible group's unique approach to its mission during the summit's panel discussion on Strategies for Strengthening Water Insecurity, sharing her insights into how quantifying the types and degrees of water insecurity can inform strategies to more effectively address these vulnerabilities.
+- At the 2023 Foreign Policy Climate Summit, Young discussed the Making Water Insecurity Visible group's unique approach to its mission during the summit's panel discussion on Strategies for Strengthening Water Security, sharing her insights into how quantifying the types and degrees of water insecurity can inform strategies to more effectively address these vulnerabilities.